cvmp/cvmp.github.io/2023/index.md

 ---
 ## TBC, TBC, London, UK

-Welcome to the ACM SIGGRAPH European Conference on Visual Media Production (CVMP).
+Welcome to the European Conference on Visual Media Production (CVMP).
 For years, CVMP has built a reputation as the prime venue for researchers to meet with practitioners in the Creative Industries.

 CVMP brings together production and post-production specialists from the worlds of film, broadcast and games with imaging and graphics researchers; it brings together expertise in video processing, computer vision, computer graphics, animation and physical simulation.